DigitalPublishingToolkit/TOD27-Final-Corrections/md/02chapter1.md

     this founding video as ‘Interesting…’.

 [^02chapter1_4]: Hermione Hoby and Tom Lamont, ‘How YouTube made superstars out of
-    everyday people’, The Guardian, 11 April 2010, http://www.theguardian.com/technology/2010/apr/11/youtube-web-video-stars.
+    everyday people’, *The Guardian*, 11 April 2010, http://www.theguardian.com/technology/2010/apr/11/youtube-web-video-stars.

 [^02chapter1_5]: The Economist ‘New Tube’, *The Economist*, May 3-9 (2014).